transcelerate/ddf-home/Training_DataPoint.md

 <p></p>
 We walked through each key stage, including clinician portfolio building and marketing authorization submission writing.
 <p></p>
-You saw how a data point, like a demographic field, flows through various functions—connecting people, processes, systems, and deliverables moving away from the document paradigm, as documents are auto-created from digital data (single source of truth).
+You saw how a data point, like a demographic field, flows through various functions in a DDF-enabled environment—connecting people, processes, systems, and deliverables moving away from the document paradigm, as documents are auto-created from digital data (single source of truth).
 <p></p>
 We emphasized the importance of collaboration over working in silos, and how every role plays a part in the bigger picture.
 With tools like the flow diagram and the USDM structure, you now have a clearer understanding of how data move with purpose and consistency.
 <p></p>